 This makes perfect sense.
 You each have a unique history that informs your unique personality and your expectations.
 So you may from time to time have differences in perspective, especially surrounding issues such as finances, how much time to spend together, alone, with friends and family, physical intimacy, parenting, and the tasks of maintaining a home.

-To varying degree, each of us changes over time.
+To varying degrees, each of us changes over time.
 We might change in our priorities, values, interests, and even our expectations regarding what we seek in a relationship.
-Faced by the challenges of change, the relationship requires ongoing attention, communication and nurturance for it to survive and thrive.
+Faced by the challenges of change, the relationship requires ongoing attention, communication, and nurturance for it to survive and thrive.

 Naturally, a loving relationship entails sharing love and caring.
-However, treat your significant other as a parent or “parentize” him or her-treating them as a parent–and you will be setting yourself and your partner up for tremendous discord and anger.
+However, if you treat your significant other as a parent, you will set yourself and your partner up for tremendous discord and anger.

 Additionally, be attentive to any expectations you have that your partner should somehow make up for deficits of your own parents.
 While you may seek this, no amount of caring can genuinely make up for what the younger version of you did not receive.
 In fact, your mourning and making peace with your past can make you more available for both giving and receiving love.

-6. Compromise is an essential in a loving relationship
+6. Compromise is essential in a loving relationship.

-It’s especially helpful to be aware of expectations that a partner change.
+It’s especially helpful to be aware of the expectation that a partner change.
 You can always ask for change.
 You can ask, bribe, reward or plead with your partner to change.
 However, ultimately, he or she gets to decide if he or she desires to change.